tylercona/project/README.md

 <p>An initial issue that was found with the sensor module was it was almost impossible to
   have a perfect reading each run.
 Errors such as "Checksum failed to validate.
 Try Again." and "A full buffer was not returned.
-Try again."
-To work around this, it was decided that if there was an error in the reading, the program will set the temperature and humidity values equal to 0. </p>
+Try again." would consistently happen.
+To work around this, the code was manipulated to display the last successful reading until the next reading is available. </p>

 <p>Next, a Flask web server for this data will be created.
 Using <code>app.py</code>
-  this will initialize a web server to display the data pulled from the sensor. </p>
+  this will initialize a web server to display the data pulled from the sensor.
+The consistent failures in the sensor modules reading created very big problems for the Flask web server, because if there was a failure in reading the sensor then the server would crash.
+The solution to this problem is to display the last successful reading the sensor had on every refresh, until a new reading is taken.</p>

 <p>Using HTML the template of the website will be created under <code>layout.html</code>
-  which will take the information pulled from the sensor in the Python code and insert the temperature and humidity values into the website for the user's convenience.
+  which will take the information pulled from the sensor in the Python code and insert the temperature and humidity values into the website for the user's display.

   Below it can be seen the webserver is working on Chromium on the Raspberry Pi at 127.0.0.1:5000 and by searching the IP address of the Pi on an iOS device connected to the same